apache/shenyu-website/blog/SPI-SourceCode-Analysis-SPI.md

 ### @SPI

-`org.apache.shenyu.spi.SPI` is an identification annotation which is using for 'SPI' interface.That is, only interfaces that use '@SPI' can be loaded by 'shenyu-spi'.
+`org.apache.shenyu.spi.SPI` is an identification annotation which is used for identifying an interface as a 'SPI' interface.That is, only interfaces that use '@SPI' annotation can be loaded by 'shenyu-spi'.
 The class's annotation describes the implementation of Apache Dubbo, a reference to all the SPI systems (which makes sense, since the SPI extension is already a mature scheme with much the same implementation).
 This annotation has only one method:

 ```java
 @Documented